RobertBroersma/next-storefront/README.md

 ## Usage

-Clone `/example` (jk for now you have the clone the entire repo as I'm haven't taken the time to publish the packages yet.)
+If you'd like to try it out yourself, clone the entire repo, cd into `/example` and then:

 Install dependencies